WheteThunger/CarTurrets/README.md

 - `carturrets.deploy.inventory` -- Allows the player to deploy an auto turret to a vehicle module by clicking and dragging an auto turret item onto a vehicle module item in a car's inventory while editing the car at a lift.
 Note: The player also requires module-specific permissions for this to work.
 - `carturrets.spawnwithcar` -- Cars owned by players with this permission will spawn with turrets automatically added to each module they have permission to, up to the limit they are allowed.
 The chance for each module to spawn with a turret is determined by the plugin configuration under `SpawnWithCar->SpawnChanceByModule`.
   - Only applicable if the plugin configuration for `SpawnWithCar->OtherCarSpawns->Enabled` is `true`, and only necessary if `SpawnWithCar->OtherCarSpawns->RequirePermission` is `true`.
+- `carturrets.removall` -- Allows the player to use the `carturrets.removall` command.
 - `carturrets.allmodules` -- Allows the player to deploy turrets to all module types.

 As an alternative to the `allmodules` permission, you can grant permissions by module type (these are generated from the config):